asmaaadel0/PROJECT-PLANNER/README.md

 - [Contributors <a name = "Contributors"></a>](#contributors-)

 ## About <a name = "about"></a>
-- Monster Slayer Game is a simple game using Vue.js, HTML and CSS.
+- project planner application implemented with Vue.js, HTML and CSS.

 ## Gaming System <a name = "gaming-system"></a>